Rhinoplasty in Memphis, TN with Dr. Langsdon

 The Rhinoplasty Results We Strive For

-Dr. Langsdon takes multiple factors into account when planning his rhinoplasty: before your rhinoplasty, Dr. Langsdon will carefully analyze your nose to look at the shape of your nasal structures and the quality of your skin.
+Dr. Langsdon takes multiple factors into account when planning his rhinoplasty.
+Before your rhinoplasty, Dr. Langsdon will carefully analyze your nose to look at the shape of your nasal structures and the quality of your skin.

 Meet Dr. Langsdon

-Phillip R. Langsdon, MD, FACS is Professor and Chief, Division Facial Plastic Surgery, Department of Oto-Head & Neck Surgery, University of Tennessee Health Science Center, Memphis.
-Dr. Langsdon’s career has been limited and focused entirely on Facial Plastic Surgery and he has dedicated himself to the pursuit of excellence in this field.
+Phillip R. Langsdon, M.D. is Clinical Professor, Department of Otolaryngology-Head & Neck Surgery, University of Tennessee Health Science Center, Memphis.
+Dr. Langsdon’s career has been limited and focused entirely on Facial Plastic Surgery and he has dedicated himself to the pursuit of excellence in his field.

 Your Rhinoplasty Results

 After one week, you may be able to return to light work or school.
 At this point, many of our patients do not look like they have had rhinoplasty surgery.
-Postoperative instructions are provided for you at your preoperative appointment.
+Post-operative instructions are provided for you at your preoperative appointment.
 If you are an out-of-town patient, you should plan to stay nearby for at least two days after your rhinoplasty.